- Genealogy Standards

 The National Archives also holds copies on microfilm of the population census carried out in the UK every ten years from 1841 to 1891.
 These are available for free search by members of the public.
-The National Archives website has a guide to the censuses, which you can print out to take with you on your visit. eg the 1841 census guides.
+The National Archives website has a guide to the censuses, which you can read before your visit.
 Copies of the census returns for each area are also kept at County Record Offices.
 Ramsdale and variant surname entries extracted from each of the censuses from 1841 to 1901 for all counties in England and Wales are published on this site.

 The census returns disclose not only how ancestors earned their livings, but whether they had servants, details about their children and their neighbours from which you can discover useful information about the area in which they lived.
 Census returns also provide you with clues as to likely marriage dates, birth dates and, after 1841, the birthplaces of ancestors, all of which gives you insight into the way a family might have lived.
 Once you know where an ancestor lived and what they did, you can go and do more general research about the lives they may have led.
 Using general search techniques, you can search the web for information about the region they came from and their occupations.